“Invitation Letter”

 A: Yes, several travelers may be mentioned in one affidavit.
 The Embassy has not received any feedback about the Bureau of Immigration offloading a group of passengers mentioned in just one affidavit.

-Q: I am a Singaporean and I want to invite my Filipino friends to come over and visit me in Singapore.
+Q: I am a Singaporean (or a foreign national) and I want to invite my Filipino friends to come over and visit me in Singapore.
 Can I also apply for an invitation letter?

-Alternatively, the Bureau may require other documents from the Filipino being invited, such as his/her bank statements and other proof of financial capability to support his/her stay in Singapore.
+The Bureau of Immigration may require other documents from the Filipino being invited, such as his/her bank statements and other proof of financial capability to support his/her stay in Singapore.
+Please read these Guidelines for further details.

 Q: I am a household service worker (HSW) working here in Singapore.
-I would like to invite my relative to come over and visit me in Singapore.
+I would like to invite my relatives to come over and visit me in Singapore.
+How do I go about it?

 A: Filipino household service workers (HSWs) applying for the notarization of invitation letters should also attach a letter of support, signed by her employer, which states that the employer allows the visit and will be extending accommodation to the invitees.